Backstage: A Reel Big Fish Story

 In addition to collaborations and covers, “Candy Coated Fury” also features—for the first time in nearly twenty years—a saxophone.
 Historically, Reel Big Fish has been a brass band, featuring two trumpets and two trombones.
 The addition of the sax was the momentum behind the album’s jam-instrumental, “Don’t Stop Skankin,” which features Appleton on baritone sax.

 The addition of the saxophone did more than just add a wind instrument to the band’s line-up; it shifted the band’s entire live show dynamic and sound.
 Regan explains, “(in the past) The horn section was split across the stage because the lead singer and harmony singer had to be next to one another…sharing equal ego space.
 That (splitting the horn section) proved to be a real problem for over a decade, in terms of staying in tune, listening to each other and getting the vibe.”

 With Appleton’s lack of interest for being a front man and the subsequent elimination of ego concerns, the horns are left to play as a true horn section for the first time.
 The addition of the sax has also changed the band’s brass sound—adding smoothness to the raw, harsh sounds of the trumpet and trombone.
 “The saxophone is like mayo on a sandwich, it just makes everything go together,” explains Regan with a smile.

-COMMUNITY AND TOURING: Ska-Punk Community and the Summer of Ska Tour 2012:
+COMMUNITY AND TOURING: Ska-Punk Community & the Summer of Ska Tour 2012

 Reel Big Fish has played a big part in creating and maintaining the ska-punk community.
 Over the last twenty years the band has sold thousands of records and continually played to packed venues.
 The band went back to their roots on the latest album “Candy Coated Fury,” in hopes of carrying on many of the genre’s traditions.